rogerbinns/apsw/doc/ext.rst

 See :ref:`the example <example_colnames>`.

-Use :class:`apsw.ext.DataClassRowFactory` as a :attr:`apsw.Connection.rowtrace` for an entire connection, or :attr:`apsw.Cursor.rowtrace` for a specific cursor.
+Use :class:`apsw.ext.DataClassRowFactory` as a :attr:`apsw.Connection.row_trace` for an entire connection, or :attr:`apsw.Cursor.row_trace` for a specific cursor.

 Converting types into and out of SQLite